CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning

-In this paper, we achieve three major milestones in CMOS + sMTJ systems, paving the way toward ultimate, integrated implementations of p-computers.
-First, we combine several sMTJ-based p-bits with a versatile FPGA platform, where the sMTJ ``injects'' true randomness into deterministic CMOS circuits.
-This is significantly different from earlier prototypes that demonstrated small-scale combinatorial optimization \cite{borders2019integer} and in-situ Boltzmann learning \cite{kaiser2022hardware} with analog components.
+Specifically, we use our system to train 3-hidden 1-visible layer deep and unrestricted Boltzmann machines that entirely rely on the asynchronous dynamics of the stochastic MTJs.
 Second, we evaluate the quality of randomness directly at the application level through probabilistic inference and deep Boltzmann learning.
-This approach contrasts with the majority of related work, which typically conducts statistical tests at the single device level to evaluate the quality of randomness \cite{vodenicarevic2017low,parks2018superparamagnetic,schnitzspan2023nanosecond,ostwal2019spin,lv2022bipolar,fu2021overview}.
+This approach contrasts with the majority of related work, which typically conducts statistical tests at the single device level to evaluate the quality of randomness \cite{vodenicarevic2017low,parks2018superparamagnetic,schnitzspan2023nanosecond,ostwal2019spin,lv2022bipolar,fu2021overview} (see Supplementary Sections~\ref{sec:randperm_supp}, \ref{sec:bias}, and \ref{sec:NIST} for more randomness experiments).
+As an important new result, we find that the quality of randomness matters in machine learning tasks as opposed to optimization tasks that have been explored previously.
 And finally, we conduct a comprehensive benchmark using an experimentally calibrated 7-nm CMOS PDK and find that when the quality of randomness is accounted for, the sMTJ-based p-bits are about 4 orders of magnitude smaller in area and they dissipate 2 orders of magnitude less energy, compared to CMOS p-bits.
+We envision that large-scale CMOS+X p-computers ($\gg 10^5$) can be a reality in scaled up versions of the CMOS + sMTJ type computers we discuss in this work.